 Science proceeds differently.
 The foundational concepts including the dimensions of the magnitudes are consistently defined: “The most basic rule of dimensional analysis is that of dimensional homogeneity.”#1

-And here you have it: The pure production-consumption economy is for a start clearly defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C−Yw, Sm≡Yw−C).#2
+And here you have it: The elementary production-consumption economy is for a start clearly defined by three macro axioms (Yw=WL, O=RL, C=PX), two conditions (X=O, C=Yw) and two definitions (Qm≡C−Yw, Sm≡Yw−C).#2

 The axioms and definitions can be reduced to one equation, the First Economic Law#3, which is dimensionless and satisfies the Buckingham π theorem.#4

 You say: “Profit is a weasel word”.
 Did it ever appear to you that this is the most damning characterization of economics?
 The first thing scientists do is to eliminate weasel words.
 Economists have not achieved this in the past 200+ years.
 They are simply too stupid for consistent scientific modeling.

 #2 For the complete verbal and graphics-supported description of the elementary production-consumption economy see How the intelligent non-economist can refute every economist hands down.

 You say: “Answer this extremely simple question.”

 (i) Loss is the DIFFERENCE between two flows.

 (ii) If loss, as you clearly wrote above, is not a flow, then what on earth is it?
 (A stock? … If it’s not a flow then it must be a stock.)

 Wage income Yw is a flow from the business to the household sector.
 Consumption expenditure C is a flow from the household to the business sector.
 Loss is the difference between these two flows Qm≡C−Yw if C is less than Yw.
 Loss diminishes the stock of money of the business sector.